Dynamic-Energy-Trading/detquantlib/README.md

 - [Black](https://github.com/psf/black) for the main code
 - [Pymarkdown](https://github.com/jackdewinter/pymarkdown) for the markdown file README.md

-The CI check is executed with the following development task:
+The CI check is executed with the following Invoke task:

 ```cmd
 inv lint -c